How A Drugmaker Gamed The System To Keep Generic Competition Away

 "My message is this: End the shenanigans," he said.

-On Thursday, the FDA is expected to launch a website naming the companies accused by generic drugmakers of blocking them from getting the drug samples they need to test their medications against their brand-name counterparts.
+On Thursday, the FDA launched a website that names companies accused by generic drugmakers of blocking them from getting the drug samples they need to test their medications against their brand-name counterparts.
+Celgene had 31 complaints related to three drugs, more than any other company on the list.

 Anti-consumer tactic